ProSolvr logo

 Using a fishbone diagram for Root Cause Analysis (RCA) in the case of a cracking furnace failure is crucial for systematically identifying, analyzing, and addressing root causes, enabling effective resolution and prevention of future incidents.
 A cracking furnace, also known as an ethylene furnace or pyrolysis furnace, is a critical component in petrochemical plants, particularly in producing basic building blocks like ethylene, propylene, and other olefins.

 These furnaces are central to the process of steam cracking or thermal cracking, which breaks down large hydrocarbon molecules into smaller, more valuable ones.
-In a petrochemical plant like Haldia Petrochemicals, cracking furnaces are used to convert naphtha or other hydrocarbons into ethylene and propylene, which are then used to produce polyethylene, polypropylene, and other essential petrochemical products.
+In petrochemical plants, cracking furnaces are used to convert naphtha or other hydrocarbons into ethylene and propylene, which are then used to produce polyethylene, polypropylene, and other essential petrochemical products.

 The primary function of a cracking furnace is to thermally break down large, complex hydrocarbon molecules such as naphtha, ethane, or propane into smaller, simpler molecules like ethylene, propylene, and butadiene.
 This process occurs at extremely high temperatures, typically ranging from 750°C to 1,100°C (1,380°F to 2,000°F), in the presence of steam.